EdianBC/TriviaBlitz/README.md

-**Welcome to TriviaBattles: The Ultimate Showdown of Wits!**
+**Welcome to TriviaBlitz**

 Get ready to face off in the most electrifying trivia competition ever!
-In **TriviaBattles**, you and your friends will battle head-to-head in a fast-paced quiz showdown where every second counts.
+In **TriviaBlitz**, you and your friends will battle head-to-head in a fast-paced quiz showdown where every second counts.
 Who will be the quickest to buzz in and claim the right to answer?

 With our real-time multiplayer system, the host controls the pace, throwing out questions while contestants race to be the first to respond.
 Only the sharpest minds and fastest fingers will emerge victorious!